EduardoVizoni/Obsidian/Learning/Frameworks/Spring Boot/Spring Boot.md

 ---

 # **Spring Boot Summary**
-**Spring Boot** is an open-source Java-based framework designed to simplify the development, configuration, and deployment of Spring applications.
+**Spring Boot** is an open-source Java-based framework designed to simplify the development, configuration, and deployment of [[Spring Boot]] applications.
 It is built on top of the **Spring Framework** and provides a convention-over-configuration approach, reducing boilerplate code and enabling rapid application development.

 # **Spring Boot Dependencies**
 Below, here are some Dependencies: